 For three years, in the early 1990s, we lived on the island of Cyprus in the eastern Mediterranean Sea.
 The capital, Nicosia, was divided in half by the Turkish invasion of 1974.
 After the conflict, U.N. troops kept peace along a border called The Green Line.
 This line divided the entire island between the Turkish occupied northern section and the Greek populated land to the south.
 We lived on the Greek Cypriot side of Nicosia.
 Although you could still see bullet holes in certain places, the old part of the city was very charming—vine covered walls, stone terraced tavernas, shops of pottery, pewter, and hand made lace, narrow cobbled lanes with flowers spilling out of pots.

 We lived on the ground floor of a small apartment building adjacent to the International School of Cyprus [ISC], as it was called in those years.
 The kitchen and living room had glass doors that opened onto a large terrazzo-tiled terrace bordered by a white iron railing.
 It was overhung with willow branches from an enormous tree growing out of the garden of the Greek restaurant on the hillside just below.

 In warm weather, sounds of clinking glassware and cutlery drifted upward as tables were set for dinner on the patio.
 We befriended the owner and sometimes he beckoned us to join him for a late night glass of wine.
-When the last diners departed, we tiptoed down the stone stairs between our terrace and his restaurant to have a drink, sitting under candle lanterns in the willow tree.
+When the last diners departed, we tiptoed down the stone stairs between our terrace and his restaurant to have a drink and conversation under candle lanterns in the willow tree.